hpgrahsl/kryptonite-for-kafka/docs/modules/funqy-http.md

 #############################################
 ```

-See the full [Configuration Reference](../configuration.md) for learn about all parameters.
+See the full [Configuration Reference](../configuration.md) to learn about all parameters.

 ---